 To make your purchase or upgrade decision easier, we’ve broken down both of Sonos’ premium soundbars below, weighing things such as price, design, and overall sound quality.

-When thefirst debuted, it retailed for $699.
-Over the nearly eight years the speaker was available in new condition, sales were near-impossible to come by, with package deals for other being the most common perk offered.
-But with the hitting shelves in 2018, and now the arrival of the Arc, there has been some movement in Playbar pricing.
+When the Playbar first debuted, it retailed for $699.
+Over the nearly eight years the speaker was available in new condition, sales were near-impossible to come by, with package deals for other Sonos speakers being the most common perk offered.
+But with the Beam hitting shelves in 2018, and now the arrival of the Arc, there has been some movement in Playbar pricing.
 While you won’t be able to drop into your local Best Buy to grab a new Playbar anymore, you can still find them on Amazon for around $599.

 The Sonos Arc has only been available for a little more than a month, but prices are holding steady at $799.
 Yes, that’s an extra $100 compared to the Playbar launch price, but the Arc is a tad pricier for a few very good reasons.

 Some of the most notable advancements include Dolby Atmos support, HDMI integration (introduced with the Beam), Alexa and Google Assistant controls, and improved aesthetics (more on that below).
 For the purely budget-minded, we’ll give a point to the Playbar for this category.
 But if you’ve got the extra $200 to spend, the Arc is a much better investment for the long-term.

 Winner: Sonos Playbar